Dylan-Grinboju/spiderheck_stats_mod/README.md

 `enabled`: If false, the mod will not track any stats.
 This is as if the mod is not installed at all.

 `saveStatsToFile`: If true, the stats will be saved to a local txt file.

+### Updater Configuration:

+`checkForUpdates`: If true, the mod will automatically check for updates when the game starts.

+## Automatic Updates
+When you launch the game, the mod will check if there is a newer version available and prompt you to update if there is.

+You can disable update checking by setting `checkForUpdates: false` in your configuration file.

 ## Notes and disclaimers
 - Stats reset when starting a new game.
 After the game ending you can return to the lobby and the overlay will show the last game's stats